Programs and Services at ACT for people living with HIV

 ACT has qualified income tax consultants to help you complete your income tax return, if you are an HIV-positive single person with a total income not exceeding $45,000, or part of a spousal couple.
 We can help with single or multiple-year returns.
 Unfortunately, we can’t complete returns for self-employment income, rental income, bankruptcies, business returns, capital gains or taxes from outside Ontario.
-For more information call 416-340-8484 ext.
-219. To book an appointment call 416-340-2437.
+For more information or to book an appointment call 416-340-2437.

 Information about HIV/AIDS, Safer Sex and Safer Drug Use

 We have lots of information about living with HIV, safer sex and safer drug use at our office.
 You can also get free condoms here!
 Most info can also be found on our website at www.actoronto.org/information

 Insurance Benefits Clinic